Umbellularia

 The tree is endemic to the California Floristic Province.
 It is a host of the pathogen that causes sudden oak death.
 The dry wood has a color range from blonde (like maple) to brown (like walnut).
 It is considered an excellent tonewood and is sought after by luthiers and woodworkers.

+The species was first described as Tetranthera californica by William Jackson Hooker and George Arnott Walker Arnott in 1833.
+In 1842 Thomas Nuttall placed the species in the newly-described genus Umbellularia as U. californica.

 Description

-It is an evergreen tree growing to 30 m tall with a trunk up to 90 cm in diameter.
+It is an evergreen tree or shrub growing to up to 30 m tall with a trunk up to 90 cm in diameter.
 The largest recorded tree is in Mendocino County, California, and measured (as of 1997) 33 m in height with a 119 ft spread.
 The thin bark is smooth and gray-brown when young, later turning reddish brown and scaly.

-The fragrant leaves are smooth-edged and lance-shaped, long and around a third as wide, similar to the related bay laurel, though usually narrower, and without the crinkled margin of that species.
+The fragrant leaves are smooth-edged and lance-shaped, 3–15 cm long and around a third as wide, similar to the related bay laurel, though usually narrower, and without the crinkled margin of that species.
 The leaves are green, and lighter on the underside.
 The bark and leaves have a pungent scent resembling camphor when bruised, due to a chemical known as umbellulone.

 The flowers are small, yellow or yellowish-green, produced in small umbels (hence the scientific name Umbellularia, "little umbel").
 Unlike other "bay laurels" of the genus Laurus, Umbellularia has perfect flowers (male and female parts in the same flower).

-The fruit, also known as "California bay nut", is a round and green berry 2–2.5 cm long and 2 cm broad, lightly spotted with yellow, maturing purple.
+The fruit, also known as "California bay nut", is a round and green drupe 2–2.5 cm long and 2 cm broad, lightly spotted with yellow, maturing purple.
 Under the thin, leathery skin, it consists of an oily, fleshy covering over a single hard, thin-shelled pit, and resembles a miniature avocado.
 (Umbellularia is related to the avocado's genus Persea, within the family Lauraceae.)
 The fruit ripens around October–November in the native range.

 The oldest-known living laurel is the Jepson Laurel, named after Willis Linn Jepson, in San Mateo County.
 The tree lives on San Francisco Water Department land, the agency caring for the tree.